dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 Defensively speaking, the generic traits that grant primary stat are not terrible usually, but they will typically be worse than the Guardian specific traits.
 The remaining generic traits (the ones that grant secondaries or deal damage) are not worth taking.
 Use your best judgement when deciding whether or not to take a generic trait for defensive value.

-Offensively, many generic traits are very strong for DPS and will typically be stronger than Guardian specific traits (the exception being {{< spell 275906 "Twisted Claws" >}}, which is very competitive).
+Offensively, many generic traits are very strong for DPS and will typically be stronger than Guardian specific traits (the exceptions being {{< spell 275906 "Twisted Claws" >}}, {{< spell 273367 "Power of the Moon" >}}, and {{< spell 279527 "Wild Fleshrending" >}}, which are very competitive).
 You should always sim your trait options to determine which are the strongest for your character's DPS.
 To get a general idea of what DPS traits you should aim for, check out [Bloodmallet](https://bloodmallet.com/index.html#druid_guardian?data_view=azerite_traits&type=itemlevel&fight_style=patchwerk).

 # Outer Ring